<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Hotel Alternatives for Your Military Travel

-Here are a few travel options that are fun, affordable, military family-friendly, and safe!
+Here are a few military travel deals and options that are fun, affordable, military family-friendly, and safe!

 Lodging options include rustic campgrounds, RV parks, mountain cabins, beachfront cottages, and even luxury hotels.
 The best part is that most of these facilities are equal to or better than similar civilian facilities, but the price is much lower, and when you add in the amenities, you can’t beat it!